Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

     add_system_elements:
       - name: accounts
-        type: code_components
+        type: code_component

 The following example adds a component called "accounts" to the architecture view.
 Refer to the [Architecture Quality documentation](aq-json-export-format.md) for an overview of all supported sytem element types.
+This same option can also be used to manually add [architecture observations](aq-json-export-format.md#architecture-observations) that are then visualized in Sigrid.

 ### Grouping and annotating components in Architecture Quality